Winner-Dimiri/Sales-Performance-Analysis/README.md

 ### Project Overview
 ```
 This Data Analysis project aims to generate insight into the sales performance of the E-commerce project over the past year.
-By analysing the various
+By analyzing the various

 ### Data Sources
-the primary source of data used here is Data that can be freely doenloaded from an opwn source online such as
+the primary source of data used here is Data that can be freely downloaded from an open source online such as

 ### Tools Used
 - Microsoft Excel [Download Here](https://www.microsoft.com)